Skip to content

 User Interaction Component

 The User Interaction component lets your script ask for input during execution.
-It provides two separate capabilities: - Web view interactions for displaying web content (showUrl, showHtml). - A simple Continue button for lightweight acknowledgements (showContinueButton).
+It provides two separate capabilities: - Web view interactions for displaying web content (showUrl, showHtml). - A simple Continue button for lightweight acknowledgements (showContinueButton). - A text input dialog (requestInput).

 Web View Interactions (showUrl, showHtml)